DIY ornaments are one of my favorite things to make each year around the holidays.

 What kinds of clay ornaments can you make?

-These Terracotta Clay Ornaments (above) are made of that same clay I recommended above, along with nail polish, and my trusty rainbow shaped cookie cutter.
+These terracotta clay ornaments (above) are made of that same clay I recommended above, along with nail polish, and my trusty rainbow shaped cookie cutter.
 With this technique, it was easy to make a bunch of other shapes too, which were a little smaller and perfect for gifting.

 I also made really cute clay mushrooms that I turned into ornaments, using a super basic air dry clay, like this one.
-If you check out the post, you’ll see that I made a TON of them and am really looking forward to putting them all on the tree this year.
+If you check out the post, you’ll see that I made a TON of them.
+Really looking forward to putting them all on the tree this year.
 Also made some strawberry ornaments out of clay using a similar technique as the mushrooms.

 Another clay you can use to create ornaments is polymer clay.
 It’s an affordable option and available in a wide range of colors.
 Polymer clays can be cured or hardened in the oven, making this type of clay another easy option for even the most beginner DIYer.
 There are so many things you can do with polymer clay and I put together several polymer clay techniques that you can use to make ornaments, jewelry, etc.